 This OVA is about a preteen girl with a Crystal shoved up her ass.

 At this point you should already know whether or not you want to read this journal through to the end.
-There is nothing I can add that will fix, improve on, or even justify the above summary.
+There is nothing I can add that will fix, improve on, or even justify the above summary, nor would I be interested in doing so.
 For all of you who intend to leave: I respect you.
 Perhaps even more than I respect myself at the moment.
 For the rest of us: I’ve maaaaade popcorn!

 Before we go any further, though, this is the first time on the blog that I think I should put up a Content Warning.
 Beyond the preteen girl with a Crystal shoved up her ass, and the camera that continues to linger on her, which definitely counts in its own right, we also have to account for unrelated nudity and gore, namely a lot of blood, child death and (highlight to read) an exposed human brain.
 We good?
 Great.

 As I said at the end of the FFV journal (but with a few extra details), Final Fantasy: Legend of the Crystals was a four-episode OVA released by Square and Madhouse Studios in 1994.
 Probably driven by the startling success of Final Fantasy VII, it was released as a direct-to-video tape in North America in 1997 by Urban Vision, hitting the English market even before FFV!
 Urban Vision probably should have checked what they were releasing before they did it.

 LotC is set 200 years after the events of FFV.
 As you can imagine, the original cast has passed on, leaving “Planet R” in new hands.
 Besides the name “Planet R,” the localization’s opening text crawl also treats us to the game’s year: “Kari-Yuga 1000 God Year.”
 Gesundheit.
 The text crawl briefly summarizes the events of FFV (completely skipping over the parts about an evil tree and a second planet), simply contextualizing the Crystals that we will presumably be hearing a Legend about.